Ian-C-Harvey/BI_Dashboards/README.md

 Dashboard 1

-#Financial Analysis of a fictitious retail company (Income).
+#Financial Analysis of a fictitious retail company.
 This dashboard was a guided tutorial:

 #Source: https://corporatefinanceinstitute.com/